TOP SEVEN TRAVEL TIPS FOR THE AMAZON RAINFOREST

 Making the most out of your Jungle Adventure!

-Tip #6: It’s more Modern than you Might Think.
+It’s more Modern than you Might Think.
 Although La Selva is remote, it has all the comforts of home.
-We have electricity and plugs to charge your cameras and devices.
+We have electricity and plugs to charge your phones, cameras and devices.

-Tip #7: Not all Lodges are Created Equal: There are several tour operators and lodges operating in the Ecuadorian Amazon: there are even a couple of river boat hotels.
+Not all Lodges are Created Equal: There are several tour operators and lodges operating in the Ecuadorian Amazon: there are even a couple of river boat hotels.
 The basic premise is the same: visitors fly into Coca, stay for three to seven days (in general), go on guided walks and canoe rides, take lots of photos and go home.
 Nevertheless, there are important differences among the lodges.
 Doing some research ahead of time will help you find the best lodge for you.
-La Selva is proud to be ranked #1 on Trip Advisor for lodges in its class and is part of the few lodges of the greenleaders program of Trip Advisor.